 How and where do I get a flu vaccine?

 The flu vaccine is widely available at Mass General and in your community.
 Please call your primary care physician's office to see if they have vaccine and the best time to come in for a flu shot.
-Patients may also visit the centralized walk-in clinic to be vaccinated.

 Practice Healthy Habits